WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 Of course use whatever you want (React Classes, Koa, express, Hapi, whatever suites your fancy)

-## Kata Features - ReactJS
+## Kata Features - ReactJS - Coffee Roasters
 Implement the following features and show it in your React App.

 - Front-end should call the backend to get the data
-- Implement it with Test Driven Development.
+- Implement it with Test Driven Development
+- If you don't like Coffee, tough luck

 ### Feature #1: Shows the text "Hello World"